use3r-riddl3r/vless-vuln-awareness/README.md

 The fact that this vulnerability was found, documented, and published at all is a direct result of open source software.
 The researcher could read the xray and sing-box code, understand exactly what the local socks5 proxy was doing and why it had no authentication, build a proof of concept, and publish everything for anyone to verify independently.

 Closed source VPN clients give you none of that.
 You cannot audit them.
-You cannot verify their claims (don't trust nol ogs marketing).
+You cannot verify their claims (don't trust no logs marketing).
 You cannot know whether they have been compelled to add a module similar to what multiple government has been demanding from domestic companies.
 Several commercial VPN providers have been caught logging traffic they claimed not to log, handing data to law enforcement, or operating in jurisdictions where they are legally required to cooperate with state requests regardless of what their marketing says.

 The developers who responded well to this disclosure, thanked the researcher and committed to fixing the issue, are the ones building in public with their reputations and code on the line.
 The ones who dismissed it or went quiet are the ones you should think carefully about trusting with your safety.